nvoynov/creq/README.md

     $ bundle install
     $ bundle exec rake install

+## How to start

+Actually the best way to start with CReq is to see it in action.
+Just start from copying [Promo](#promo) and few commands:

+    $ creq new promo
+    $ cd promo
+    $ creq promo
+    $ creq chk
+    $ creq pub
+    $ thor promo:release
+    $ thor promo:priorities

 ## Format

 ### Project

-The CReq project has the following folders structure (that will be created by `creq new <project>`):
+The CReq project has the following folders structure by default (that will be created by `creq new <project>`):

-* `doc/` - for output documents;
+* `bin/` - for output documents;
-* `doc/assets` - for additional assets provided by the documents;
+* `bin/assets` - for additional assets provided by the documents;
-* `lib/` - for any helpful artifacts and other input sources;
+* `lib/` - place for Ruby extensions;
-* `req/` - requirements repository;
+* `src/` - requirements repository;
+* `kbd/` - knowledge base;
 * `tt/` - templates;
 * `<project>.thor` - `.thor` file with automated tasks (see more in [Automating](#automating));
+* `creq.yml` - project settings;
 * `README.md`.

+Project folders structure can be changes through `creq.yml` file.

 ### Repository

-The `req` folder is the requirements repository.
+The `src` folder is the requirements repository.
 The repository is a set of files that contain requirements.
 To structure requirements you can create directory structure.
-The CReq will load all the files of `req` directory including all the child directories at any level of nesting.
+The CReq will load all the files of `src` directory including all the child directories at any level of nesting.

 ### Requirement